-Bet365, William Hill and betting sites down after Grand National
+Bet365, William Hill and betting sites temporarily down after Grand National

-Betting sites down after Grand National: Bet365, William Hill, SkyBet and Ladbrokes stop working
+Betting sites down after Grand National: Bet365, William Hill, SkyBet and Ladbrokes stop working temporarily

-Many of the UK’s biggest betting sites have broken after the Grand National.
+Many of the UK’s biggest betting sites broke after the Grand National.

 Users of Bet365, SkyBet, Ladbrokes and William Hill all reported problems with their websites.